Long-Term Disability Insurance for Lawyers: A Financial Safeguard When Injury or Illness Prevent You from Working

 - Own occupation definition of disability: This is an important feature where you can receive benefits for up to 5 years when you are totally disabled and unable to perform your regular job or specialty - not just "any job."

-- Completely portable: Your coverage protects you as long as you are an ABA Member and under age 65, regardless of your employment.
+- Completely portable: Your coverage protects you as long as you are an ABA member and under age 75, regardless of your employment.

-- Unique charitable giving feature: Dividends donated to the ABE help support over 200 legal research, public service and educational programs and make you eligible for a charitable contribution deduction on your tax return.
+- Unique charitable giving feature: Experience credits donated to the ABE help support over 200 legal research, public service and educational programs and make you eligible for a charitable contribution deduction on your tax return.

-Check out the Disability Insurance Plans available exclusively for ABA lawyer Members (including a Retirement Contribution Disability Plan that continues to fund your qualified retirement savings) to determine which best meets your disability protection needs.
+Check out the Disability Insurance Plans available exclusively for ABA lawyer members (including a Retirement Contribution Disability Plan that continues to fund your qualified retirement savings plans) to determine which best meets your disability protection needs.

 What if my firm already provides disability insurance?